No other place is so heavily freighted with history than the city of Berlin.

 The vast number of memorials and the debates that they provoke have to be one of the most interesting things about Berlin.
 So many places either neglect or actively conceal their past.
 But without addressing history it’s difficult for people to make sense of the current conflicts and rifts that exist in their society.
 So many debates about social justice and responsibility are hamstrung by general ignorance of what has happened.
 While people might find these reminders of the past to be morbid they serve a real purpose and the conversations they start have definite social benefits.

 The coloured pipes are an interesting feature of the city as well.
 I thought they were some sort of sprawling public-art project and it says a lot about the place that I actually considered that miles of elevated piping might be decorative or symbolic.
-The actual explanation can be found here.
+Their actual purpose is much more practical.